Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 However, when financial expectations continue to expand, the feeling of scarcity can persist.
 Even when individuals significantly improve their economic condition, new references may continue to shift the perception of stability.

-This dynamic also influences consumption decisions analyzed in the article Emotional Spending in Times of Uncertainty (Art. #158 — Cluster 2), which explores how economic emotions and social expectations can shape spending patterns.
+This dynamic also influences consumption decisions analyzed in Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, which explores how economic emotions and social expectations can shape spending patterns.

 Thus, lifestyle inflation does not only alter consumption patterns.
 It redefines the reference point used to evaluate financial security.